 Pseudacorus is not the only culprit.
 There are a number of others irises or iris cousins that invite a case of mistaken identity.

-Iris virginica is sometimes mistaken for a Louisiana iris, but it at least is native with a range that ovelaps that of Louisiana irises significantly.
+Iris virginica is sometimes mistaken for a Louisiana iris, but it at least is native with a range that significantly ovelaps that of Louisiana irises.
 It also likes similar boggy conditions and in some places can be found growing in the vicinity of Louisiana species in the wild.

 Virginica is a nice plant, worthy of garden culture, but just not closely related to Louisiana irises.
 Ironically, it is a closer relative of pseudacorus, exhibiting the same midrib in the leaf that Louisianas lack.
 But virginica is a better citizen than pseudacorus, and will not crowd out its neighbors in the garden.

 You may happen across the YouTube clip about Giant Blue Native Irises and Yellow Flag Irises.
-The yellow flag shown is indeed pseudacorus, but the lead close-up picture is not a Giant Blue, a term usually reserved for the tall Louisiana species I. giganticaerulea, but rather a virginica.
+The yellow flag shown is indeed pseudacorus, but the lead close-up picture is not a Giant Blue, a term usually reserved for the tall Louisiana species I. giganticaerulea.
+Rather, it is a virginica.
 Virginica almost always is a much shorter plant and would never be mistaken for giganticaerulea based on stature.
 There is a passing similarity in the flowers but with distinctive differences.

 Dietes and Neomarica are natives of the Southern Hemisphere.
 All true irises, all two hundred or so species, hail from the Northern Hemisphere.

 A logical question, not unheard of but a real stumper, is one such as this: "What's the difference between a Louisiana iris and a Japanese iris?"
 It's is a real challenge to know where start on that one.
 What's the difference between a Ford and a Toyota?
 Same problem.